MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x2--device-queue-not-busy.md

 ---
 title: Bug Check 0x2 DEVICE_QUEUE_NOT_BUSY
-description: The DEVICE_QUEUE_NOT_BUSY bug check has a value of 0x00000002.This bug check appears very infrequently.
+description: The DEVICE_QUEUE_NOT_BUSY bug check has a value of 0x00000002.
 keywords: ["Bug Check 0x2 DEVICE_QUEUE_NOT_BUSY", "DEVICE_QUEUE_NOT_BUSY"]
 ms.date: 05/23/2017
 topic_type: